When Heaven Calls a Loved One Home . . .

 I wasn’t sure what a blog was, nor how to go about writing one.
 Shortly after this prompting, our son Joel and daughter Calli were visiting me.
 Writing a blog came up during our visit.
 My wife Lorna had passed away eighteen months earlier in August of 2014.

 Now, let’s skip ahead a few years.
-I was now being prompted to write a book.
-I did not want to write a book.
+I was now being prompted to write a book, but I did not want to write a book.

 One morning just as I was waking up, I said out loud to myself; “Okay!
 I’ll write the book!”
 It startled me when I heard what I said.
 Where did that come from?